-When it comes to the weirdest royals throughout history, Emperor Elagabalus might be the craziest of all.
-He was the Roman emperor for a brief time from 218-222, but he packed a lot of scandal into those years.
+Emperor Elagabalus was the Roman emperor for a brief time from 218 to 222, but he packed a lot of scandal into those years.
+When it comes to the weirdest royals throughout history, Elagabalus might be the wildest of all.
 It's hard to separate the fact from the fiction in these legends about him, but with tales this eye-popping, who would want to?

 A devotee of the Syrian god he was named for, Elagabalus brought the deity's cult to Rome and tried to make it the main religion of the empire.
-He wasn't above violence, either; Emperor Elagabalus stories have him torturing unsuspecting guests while they dined on weird cuisine, and even making human sacrifices.
-But he got the most attention for his sex life.
+He wasn't above physical aggression, either; Emperor Elagabalus stories have him harming unsuspecting guests while they dined on bizarre Roman cuisine, and even depict him as making human sacrifices.
+But he got the most attention for his private life.
 Elagabalus had multiple wives as well as a husband, and some reports suggest he was transsexual and enjoyed dressing up in traditional female garb.

-If that wasn't intriguing enough, consider this: Elagabalus was only 14 when he became emperor.
-The good times didn't last.
+If that wasn't intriguing enough, consider this: Elagabalus was only 14 when he became emperor, but the good times didn't last.
 At the age of 18, the young emperor was slain by his own soldiers.

 Rumor had it that Elagabalus also married a man.
-His identity is unknown, but it was likely one of Elagabalus's favorites: either the athlete Zoticus or the chariot driver Hierocles.
-Apparently, Elagabalus liked to get "caught" in flagrante delicto by his husband.
+His identity has been disputed by scholars, but it was likely one of Elagabalus's favorites: either the athlete Zoticus or the chariot driver Hierocles.
+Apparently, Elagabalus liked to get caught committing adultery by his husband.